Indiana Sportsbooks & Legal IN Sports Betting

 WNBA Betting in Indiana

-The Fever share Bankers Life Fieldhouse with the Pacers.
+The Fever share Gainbridge Fieldhouse with the Pacers.
 The Fever made the playoffs 12 straight seasons from 2005 through 2016 and won a WNBA title in 2012.
-Hall of Famer Tamika Catchings spent 15 years with the Fever and now serves as the team's general manager.
+Hall-of-Famer Tamika Catchings spent 15 years with the Fever and now serves as the team's general manager.
 Indiana made a coaching change in 2020, bringing in Marianne Stanley to take the leading role.

 MLB Betting in Indiana